 We will see this in excruciating detail in Lab 7, in which we will use non-parametric tests to solve this problem (and obtain more stringent bounds on significance in serially-correlated data).
-GEOL425L alumn (and Fall 2017 TA) Jun Hu wrote a nice paper on this topic (?).
+GEOL425L alum (and Fall 2017 TA) Jun Hu wrote a nice paper on this topic (Hu et al., 2017).